 Since the 1986 amendments, which re-established the federal False Claims Act, many states have also established their own False Claims Acts.
 Most of the state laws are modeled on the Federal False Claims Act.
 There are some technical differences in these laws.
 A major split is between the state False Claims Acts which allow for virtually any kind of fraud to be the subject of a qui tam case (similar to federal law) and those states which basically only allow for recovery of Medicaid funds.

 The following states have False Claims Act laws which allow a whistleblower to sue for virtually any kind of fraud committed against that state: California, Delaware, District of Columbia, Delaware, Florida, Hawaii, Illinois, Indiana, Massachusetts Minnesota, Montana, Nevada New Jersey New Mexico, New York, North Carolina, Oklahoma, Rhode Island, Tennessee, and Virginia.
-States with False Claims Act laws more limited to state health care programs or Medicaid fraud cases include: Colorado, Connecticut, Georgia, Iowa, Louisiana, Maryland, Michigan, Texas, Washington and Wisconsin.
+States with False Claims Act laws more limited to state health care programs or Medicaid fraud cases include: Colorado, Connecticut, Georgia, Iowa, Louisiana, Maryland, Michigan, Texas, and Washington.

 The laws are evolving and in many cases getting stronger.
 Additional jurisdictions have added similar laws including Chicago and New York City and these laws are changing and evolving.
 A whistleblower with a case should check with an attorney to see if it involves federal or state False Claims law, or perhaps both and re-check incase there have been any changes to these laws which postdate this information.
 Depending on the facts of the fraud case involved, it may be possible to sue under federal and under a particular state law at the same time.